- How Much Does It Cost to Develop a Mobile App

 1. App Store & Play Store Fees

-Every app distributed through Apple App Store or Google Play Store involves ongoing fees.
+Every app distributed through the Apple App Store or the Google Play Store involves ongoing fees.

 - Apple Developer Program: $99/year